by Donna Dunn, former Executive Director, Minnesota Coalition Against Sexual Assault

 The following are issues that require coalition attention and leadership when using multidisciplinary collaboration to create systems change:

 - Missions and vision: Does the collaborative effort mesh with or conflict with the coalition’s mission and vision?
 While both may call for an end to sexual violence and cite victim-centeredness as a means to that end, there may be very different understandings of how to achieve victim-centeredness.
 Can both coexist within a coalition structure?
-The collaborative arm of MCASA is the Sexual Violence Justice Institute.
-It has a multidisciplinary advisory board that includes members of the MCASA governing board.
-While the SVJI operates under the auspices of MCASA, it has been able to articulate a compatible but separate mission from the home agency.
-Attention to communication across programs and boards within MCASA is critical to peaceful partnering.
+The collaborative arm of MNCASA is the Sexual Violence Justice Institute.
+It has a multidisciplinary advisory board that includes members of the MNCASA governing board.
+While the SVJI operates under the auspices of MNCASA, it has been able to articulate a compatible but separate mission from the home agency.
+Attention to communication across programs and boards within MNCASA is critical to peaceful partnering.

 - Strategy: Collaboration for the sake of collaboration rarely achieves the kind of change desired.
 A clear strategy for what, how, when, and why collaboration is happening has to be articulated so that all partners see their role in the process.
 In Minnesota, we have relied on the 8-step protocol development process detailed by Anita Boles and John Patterson in the book Improving Community Response to Crime Victims (Sage Publications), to form the template for our community-based collaborative work.
 The process gives direction to the partners, clearly identifies purpose, process and product related to each step and motivates a group to continue moving forward.